-- 4.20 Whilst there are a number of key uncertainties and variables in the Council's financial planning assumptions, what is certain is that the Council continues to face a significant financial challenge, one which it must address if it is to remain financially sustainable in the medium term. - 4.21 In the short term, primarily as a result of additional resources one-off being available in 2025/26, through EPR funding and the continuation of Business Rates pool, this has provided the financial capacity to cushion the impact of the cost pressures and allow a lower level of savings targets to be set.
-However, beyond this, with a cliff edge reduction in business rates resources and due to the unavoidable cost and demand pressures the Council still faces a significant and widening gap between its spending requirements and the level of resources it estimates to receive.
-The underlying need to deliver annual reductions in the net cost base of £1.75m by 2027/28 has not changed. - 4.22 On the basis of the revised financial planning assumptions assumed in this MTFS, the following level of savings targets will be required to ensure the financial sustainability of the General Fund:
+- 4.19 Whilst there are a number of key uncertainties and variables in the Council's financial planning assumptions, what is certain is that the Council continues to face a significant financial challenge, one which it must address if it is to remain financially sustainable in the medium term. - 4.20 In the short term, primarily as a result of additional, one-off, resources being available in 2025/26, (through EPR funding and the continuation of Business Rates pool), there is financial capacity to cushion the impact of the cost pressures and allow a lower level of savings targets to be set.
+However, beyond this, with a cliff edge reduction in business rates resources and due to the unavoidable cost and demand pressures, the Council still faces a significant and widening gap between its spending requirements and the level of resources it estimates to receive.
+The underlying need to deliver annual reductions in the net cost base of £1.75m by 2027/28 has not changed.

+4.21 On the basis of the revised financial planning assumptions assumed in this MTFS, the following level of savings targets will be required to ensure the financial sustainability of the General Fund:

 The lower targets in the short term will ensure that fundamental decisions around the depth and breadth of savings programme and subsequent impact on service delivery are not taken until the Council is in a more informed position.
-This will allow the impacts of the Spending Review and the reforms to local authority funding to be fully understand and the level of resources, through a multi-year settlement, to be known with more certainty and will also ensure any implications for the Council arising from the Devolution White Paper are taken into consideration.
+This will allow the impacts of the Spending Review and the reforms to local authority funding to be fully understood and the level of resources, through a multi-year settlement, to be known with more certainty and will also ensure any implications for the Council arising from the Devolution White Paper are taken into consideration.
 The Council will then be able to set future years targets with more certainty - it is though highly likely that the savings targets beyond 2026/27 will change (positively or negatively) in the next refresh of the MTFS.
+This mirrors the approach taken with the development of Vision 2030 and the focus on the first 12-18 months of delivery.